mila-iqia/slurm-queue-time-pred/docs/2_Results.md

    </td>
   </tr>
  </table>
- <i>Distribution of differences (in log10) between predictions and actual values of wait time for 10 training runs of the 6-layer neural network model.
+ <i>Distribution of differences (in log10) between predictions and actual values of wait time for 10 training runs of the neural network trained on Graham data.
  </i>
 </div>
 <br>